project-chip/connectedhomeip/examples/lighting-app/nrfconnect/README.md

 The example uses different configuration files depending on the supported features.
-Configuration files are provided for different build types and they are located in the `configuration/build-target` directory.
+Configuration files are provided for different build types and they are located in the application root directory.

 The `prj.conf` file represents a debug build type.
 Other build types are covered by dedicated files with the build type added as a suffix to the prj part, as per